Carlosjr5/ecg-analyzer/README.md

 python app.py
 ```

-10. Go on the development server link & Analyze your patience ECG!
+10. Go on the development server link & Analyze your patients ECG!

 ## 🚀 Usage